yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### Dataveria
 Find your information here: [https://dataveria.com/](https://dataveria.com/).
 Opt out by entering the specific profile URL you find here: [https://dataveria.com/ng/control/privacy](https://dataveria.com/ng/control/privacy).
 You will need to confirm your opt-out request by clicking on a link sent to you via email.

+###  🎫 FaceCheck Search Engine

+Find your information here: [https://facecheck.id/](https://facecheck.id/) Opt out here: [DMCA Takedown Request](https://facecheck.id/Face-Search/RemoveMyPhotos)

+- Using your own photo, search and find your face in the search results.

+- Click on the [Remove My Photos] link in the top menu and select all your photos for deletion and de-indexing.

+- Scroll to the bottom of the page and upload an anonymized citizen card, driver's license, or a passport that shows your face but hides sensitive details such as name, address, and ID number.
+If you are unable to provide an ID document, instead you can upload a selfie clearly showing your face and two fingers touching your chin.
+Submit the form and you'll get a tracking link.

+- Your photos are IMMEDIATELY HIDDEN and won't show up in new searches.
+Within 1 to 5 business days, our admin will check if your uploaded document is legitimate and your face matches.
+Upon approval, your photos are permanently deleted and the request is completed.
+Your uploaded document is also deleted.

 ### ☠ FamilyTreeNow
 Search for yourself and remove your information here: